AbstractUmbra/Baymax/README.md

 First things first: I would prefer (and will not support) you running instances of my Bot.
 Just call the `join` command and invite it to your server.

+As such, the setup of my config file is not public.

 Nevertheless; installation steps are below.

 ### Installation
-1. Install Python 3.6.0 or higher.
+1. Install Python 3.6.1 or higher.
 2. Set up a venv (of any flavour)
    1. I prefer pipenv, so I have provided a Pipfile as well as a 'requirements.txt'
 3. Install required dependencies